Musa-kabeer/SoleAndStitch/ReadME.md

 - **_SLIDER:_** For cool and nice UI 🥰.

 - **_FORM:_** Nice looking form that uses [emailjs](https://www.emailjs.com/) restful API for sending form data to soleandstitch email 😚.

+- **_JS DATASET:_** For handling DOM elements, which is known for read-only property of the HTMLElement